-If your dog is constantly licking their feet, it can be both concerning and frustrating to watch.
+If your dog is constantly licking their paws, it can be both concerning and frustrating to watch.

 While occasional grooming is normal, excessive licking often signals an underlying issue that needs attention.